matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/transactions.md

 Transactions are always in one of the following statuses:

-- `Pending`: Not yet included in a block.
+- `Pending`: In the mempool but not yet included in a block.
-- `Included`: Included in a block but not yet verified.
+- `Included`: Included in a block but the batch containing the block has not yet been committed.
 - `Verified`: Included in a block and verified.
+Verified means the transaction has been committed, proven, and executed on the Ethereum L1 network.
 - `Failed`: Unverified/failed transaction.

 :::info